Mhel: Recognition

 The restaurant was ranked #2 in Air Canada's annual list of 10 best new restaurants in Canada in 2024.
 Air Canada highlighted the restaurant's purin, a Japanese-take on crème caramel, as the best dessert from the restaurants it reviewed that year.

 In 2024, Mhel was ranked #1 by Toronto Life magazine on its annual list of the best new restaurants in the city.

 Toronto Star restaurant critic Karon Liu praised Mhel for its seasonal menu, highlighting dishes such as the agebitashi and charcoal-grilled kanpachi, and described the restaurant as an ideal date night spot.

-In 2025, the restaurant was awarded a Michelin Bib Gourmand designation by the Michelin Guide at that year's ceremony for the Toronto and region.A Bib Gourmand recognition is awarded to restaurants who offer "exceptionally good food at moderate prices."
+In 2025, the restaurant was awarded a Michelin Bib Gourmand designation by the Michelin Guide at that year's ceremony for the Toronto and region.
+A Bib Gourmand recognition is awarded to restaurants who offer "exceptionally good food at moderate prices."
 Michelin praised the restaurant as the "kind of place that's just right for a midweek meal", singling out its attention to detail in the dishes and the sake selections offered.

 Mhel was ranked #44 in the inaugural North America's 50 Best Restaurants list in 2025, one of two Toronto restaurants making the ranking alongside Quetzal.
+In the 2026 publication, the restaurant ranked #28.